Dynamic Network Prediction: Senate Bills 2003-2016

 \section{Senate Bills 2003-2016}

 The longitudinal network data represent relationships between US Senators as derived from bills introduced during the Unites States $108^{th}-114^{th}$ Senate.
 Each bill introduced in the US Senate has a single senator who serves as the sponsor of the bill; other senators may be associated with the bill as co-sponsors.
-A network for month $t$ is generated by forming an undirected edge between the sponsoring senator and each of the co-sponsoring senators for bills introduced in month $t$.
+A co-sponsorship network for month $t$ is generated by forming an undirected edge between the sponsoring senator and each of the co-sponsoring senators for bills introduced in month $t$.
+Prior research on the association between the topology of the co-sponsorship network and key legislation outcomes \citep{kirkland2014measurement}. \citet{fowler2006connecting} and \citet{kirkland2011relational} showed that network measures can predict a legislator's success.
+In addition, the overall topology of the network is associated with the amount of legislation that Congress passes \citep{tam2010legislative}.

 We use the bills introduced during the $108^{th}-113^{th}$ Senate to predict the networks during the $114^{th}$ Senate.
 The next three subsections follow the conceptual framework outlined in section \ref{ConceptualFramework} and figure~\ref{figCF}.
-Sections 6.1 and 6.2 identify and predict the essential network properties; section 6.3 generates networks based on predicted estimates from the model developed in section 6.2.
-Section 6.4 investigates the GOF of the model to assess whether the modeled properties are sufficient to characterize the data.
-Section 6.5 demonstrates the usefulness of the method in predicting hypothetical effects of an intervention.
+Sections 7.1 and 7.2 identify and predict the essential network properties; section 7.3 generates networks based on predicted estimates from the model developed in section 7.2.
+Section 7.4 investigates the GOF of the model to assess whether the modeled properties are sufficient to characterize the data.
+Section 7.5 demonstrates the usefulness of the method in predicting hypothetical effects of an intervention.